Meet the Team

 Mandy loves using technology as a tool both for reflection and for celebrating great practice and has five ISBN numbers to her name!

-Richard George - Senior Strategic Adviser
+Richard George - Senior Strategic Adviser for Curriculum, Assessment and Qualifications

 Prior to this, as Strategic Adviser for Digital Learning for over 2 years, Richard led the school-led strategy for digital education, focusing on the use of the Hwb platform, the development of digital competence and the development of extra-curricular code clubs across the region.
 Richard supported Welsh Government to establish the network of Digital Pioneer schools and the work of Pioneer schools’ during the development of the Curriculum for Wales.